MartinWie/PassGen/README.md

     - Update README.MD
     - Add docs for API to page
 - SSH connection to get a password?(Good practice not really useful here)
+- Store selection state /reload it for crashes(always check for state file in current dir)

 https://p.7mw.de/